 Combine dark and light flowers into one bouquet by using a subtle ombré effect.
 Look closely and you'll see how the lightest flowers are clustered to the right — with a pop of blue delphinium for good measure — while the darker blooms are on the left.
 This elegant arrangement proves that not every bouquet has to be symmetrical!

-Blue & burnt orange
+Blue and burnt orange wedding bouquet

 Embrace this unique fall wedding color palette by adding blue thistle and dark orange roses to your bouquets.
 Soft eucalyptus and blush pink hues tone down the blue and orange flowers, giving them a more versatile look that's still unexpected.